Prushka/Trading-System/phase2/README.md

 4. Multi-Way trade (unlimited participants).
 5. Permissions and PermissionGroup.
 Enforced Permission for every operation a User operates.
 PermissionGroups include Banned / Guest / System etc.
 6. JavaFX GUI and the following:
+    1. Widgets and Alerts
-    - Filter Market / Inventory / Cart / Users using a combination of TextFields, ComboBoxes, CheckBoxes, Toggle etc. (They will work together to process a single list)
+    1. Filter Market / Inventory / Cart / Users using a combination of TextFields, ComboBoxes, CheckBoxes, Toggle etc. (They will work together to process a single list)
-    - Edit values directly in TableView.
+    1. Edit values directly in TableView.
 This includes editing a column with a TextField or a ComboBox.
-    - Experiment this with editing Users using administrative account or edit Items in Inventory etc. (by double clicking it)
+    1. Experiment this with editing Users using administrative account or edit Items in Inventory etc. (by double clicking every cell)
 7. Concurrency, auto-reload and asynchronous database executions
 8. Support Tickets
+9. Item Category & User Avatar
-9. Mandatory Extensions
+10. Mandatory Extensions

 **Important: thanks to the contribution problem:**
 1. Monetization is half implemented.
 (The account balance is not implemented)